azdavis/millet/doc/errors.md

 Millet only allows certain ASCII characters to appear in names and the like.
 String literals and comments, however, should be able to handle arbitrary UTF-8.

 To fix, only use allowed source characters.
-All non-ASCII characters are invalid.
+Only ASCII characters (but not all ASCII characters) are allowed.

 ```sml
 (* ok *)